Mumbai Suburban Railway: Manufacturing

 The current fleet of both the Western and Central Railways features a few old rakes built by BHEL and ICF (Perambur, Chennai), which are capable of a maximum speed of 85 km/h, MRVC Siemens Rakes which are capable of 100 km/h, ICF-built Bombardier and Medha rakes capable of running at speeds of 120 km/h under light traffic conditions.
-The actual average speed of the rakes on the slow lines is about 35 km/h, while rakes on fast lines, average about 40-50 km/h on a typical run.
+The actual average speed of the rakes on the slow lines is about 35 km/h, while rakes on fast lines average about 40-50 km/h on a typical run.
 The old BHEL non-AC rakes are on the verge of being scrapped.

 On 12 November 2007, the first of 129 new 12-coach rakes with upgraded facilities was inducted into the fleet of the Western Railways under the MUTP project.
-These rakes are popularly called Siemens rakes and have 1xxx and 2xxx numbering system.
+These rakes are popularly called Siemens rakes and have a 1xxx and 2xxx numbering system.
 The coaches are built of stainless steel, and have non-cushioned seats, emergency fluorescent lights, bigger windows with polycarbonate panes, better suspension systems, roof-mounted forced ventilation to reduce carbon dioxide levels in packed trains, and GPS based passenger information systems in all coaches.
-The new rakes are much cooler and airy than the old EMUs.
+The new rakes are much cooler and airier than the old EMUs.
 The motors of the new rakes also make less noise than the older ones.
-Since 2010, the front of the EMUs is painted yellow so that the maintenance workers on the tracks can see the train easily.
+Since 2010, the front of the EMUs has been painted yellow so that the maintenance workers on the tracks can see the train easily.
 These rakes have been procured under the project at a total cost of ₹ 19 billion (US$431.0 million).
 Siemens 5 rakes that had to be delivered as part of the first phase were sent to the city in early January 2014.

-New EMUs with Bombardier Electrical procured under the World Bank-funded Mumbai Urban Transport Project-2 built at the Integral Coach Factory (ICF) in Chennai started arriving into Mumbai by April 2014.
-They have 5xxx numbering system.
-The first of these trains, to be run on Western Railway, was flagged off by Railway Minister Suresh Prabhu at Lokmanya Tilak Terminus, Kurla on Central Railway on Sunday, 27 October 2013.
+New EMUs with Bombardier Electrical procured under the World Bank-funded Mumbai Urban Transport Project-2, built at the Integral Coach Factory (ICF) in Chennai, started arriving in Mumbai by April 2014.
+They have a 5xxx numbering system.
+The first of these trains, to be run on Western Railway, was flagged off by Railway Minister Suresh Prabhu at Lokmanya Tilak Terminus, Kurla, on Central Railway on Sunday, 27 October 2013.
 However, a delay of two years was anticipated due to the demands of automatic sliding doors on the trains.
 Under the Make in India initiative, the first Indian made rake was made by Medha.
 They have 6xxx series numbering.
-9 car trains have a capacity of 2,628 (876 seated and 1,752 standing).
+9-car trains have a capacity of 2,628 (876 seated and 1,752 standing).
 12 car trains have a capacity of 3,504 (1,168 seated and 2,336 standing).
 In fall 2013, brand new 12 car rakes were introduced on the railway.
 On 6 November 2019, the 5533-5536 rake of Mumbai Suburban Railway, called Uttam rake which also manufactured by the ICF was introduced and ran on Western Line.